Zen in Hunting Part 2

 Like it or not, this bias is the driving force behind all decisions regarding Western business, values, morality, emotions, decisions, relationships, the stock market, the government, etc. Have you ever noticed that every elected official is a living pile of crap, and the “good guy” politician always loses and no one knows why?
 He loses because his truth and his goodness can’t be quantified.
 The dirt bag politician, on the other hand, wins because he tells so many lies, and lies are data which can be added up and quantified.
 So he wins by numbers.
 But I digress.

 Pirsig was a great prognosticator.
-He understood that the fallacy of the Western business model would inevitably lead to our destruction.
+He understood that the Western business model would inevitably lead to our destruction.
 He foresaw it very clearly, but felt so helpless in preventing it that it drove him certifiably insane.

-What proved Pirsig’s theory was simple: The word QUALITY was indefinable in Western Culture.
-Everyone he asked seemed to have some vague idea of what Quality was, but couldn’t really define it.
-They couldn’t define it because Quality can’t be defined.
+What proved Pirsig’s theory was simple: The word QUALITY is indefinable in Western culture.
+Everyone he asked seemed to have only some vague idea of what Quality is, but they couldn’t really define it.
+That’s because Quality can’t be defined.
 Quality can’t stand on its own.
 Quality is only useful for comparing two objects.
-For example, this toothbrush is better than that toothbrush, so this toothbrush has quality.
+For example, this toothbrush is better than that toothbrush, so this one is a quality toothbrush.

 Quality is very similar to Zen insomuch as it’s something to be experienced, not explained.
 You know when you have a quality experience–like shooting a giant buck or watching your son being born–but trying to explain why it’s a quality experience is impossible without comparing it to something lesser.
-And since it can’t be defined, it must be discarded by Western culture.
+And since it can’t be defined, it’s often discarded by our culture.
 Now, more than ever, it’s easy to see what Pirsig predicted 40 years ago is coming true: quantity over quality in all things.
 Don’t believe me?
 Just look at Walmart!

-Before we continue on I want to make it clear that I am not a Zen-master; not even close!
-In reality I’m still a traveler along the Great Path.
-I only happened upon Zen because of the meditative rituals that I fell into while hunting.
+Before we continue, I want to make it clear that I am not a Zen-master; not even close!
+I’m only a traveler along the Great Path.
+I only happened upon Zen because of the meditative rituals that I experienced while hunting.
 At the same time, I believe that the purpose of life is to follow the one true path, and that is the path leading to enlightenment.
-If I have a degree of higher understanding of Zen, it’s only because I’ve traveled farther along the path.
+If I have any understanding of Zen, it’s only because I’ve traveled farther along the path than most.
 And if this is true, then I can help others.

 Are you seeking Zen in your life, or are other forces (dogmas, hope, ignorance, etc.) guiding you?
 Can the ancient art of Zen really be used for hunting?
 Is God and Zen really the same thing?
-These are all questions that I ponder and study every day, and hope to answer in future posts.
+These are all questions that I ponder every day and hope to answer in future posts.